LoupVaillant/Monocypher-Handshake/SECURITY_ANALYSIS.md

 The MAC of the response authenticates both _ES_ and _ER_, with _AK2_, which is derived from both _ee_ and _el_.
-After the reception of the message, the sender's transcript will contain the public half of two ephemeral keys:
+After the reception of the message, the sender's transcript will contain:

+- _LR_, which is known in advance.
 - _ES_, which they sent themselves.
 - _ER_, which they just received, and could come from an attacker.